ApryseSDK/pdftron-flutter/example/README.md

 ## Installation

-If you want to use local files on Android, add the following dependency to `example/pubspec.yaml`:
+If you want to use local files, add the following dependency to `example/pubspec.yaml`:

   ```yaml
     permission_handler: ^8.1.1